drkmark/dns4.cc/README.md

 # dnscrypt.one
-so far knowledge base of public dnssec capable non-blocking non-logging and non-filtered anonymized DNScrypt servers and relays provided by dnscrypt.one
+so far knowledge base of public dnssec capable non-blocking non-logging and non-filtered anonymized DNScrypt servers and relays provided by dnscrypt.one, more about project at https://dnscrypt.one.

 server list as of 10.23.2023: